Theoretical Foundations of Conformal Prediction: Localized conformal prediction

 \subsection{The randomly-localized conformal prediction algorithm}

 Formally, the localized conformal prediction algorithm offers a marginal coverage guarantee.
-In practice, since the weights focus attention near the test point $X_{n+1}$, the method will likely yield approximate conditional coverage as well---but establishing theoretical guarantees for approximate conditional coverage is challenging and requires strong technical conditions.
-Instead, we next turn to the \emph{randomly-localized conformal prediction} algorithm, which comes with a simple and explicit conditional coverage guarantee.
+In practice, since the weights focus attention near the test point $X_{n+1}$, the method will likely yield approximate test-conditional coverage as well---but establishing theoretical guarantees for approximate conditional coverage is challenging and requires strong technical conditions.
+Instead, we next turn to the \emph{randomly-localized conformal prediction} algorithm, which comes with a simple and explicit guarantee of approximate conditional coverage.

-We continue as before with a localization kernel function $H : \cX \times \cX \to \mathbb{R}_{\ge 0}$, and now we additionally assume $H(x, \cdot)$ defines a density with respect to some measure $\nu$ for each $x \in \cX$:
+We continue as before with a localization kernel function $H : \cX \times \cX \to \R_{\ge 0}$, and now we additionally assume $H(x, \cdot)$ defines a density with respect to some measure $\nu$ for each $x \in \cX$: